mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 want, you know, to, to be distracted all the time.
 So yeah, I can, I can also see how that this deep work culture and this mindset of, you know, that you, you don't interrupt the other person all the time and they are not there.
-It's a way of, of rethinking can your work day, right?
+It's a way of, of rethinking your work day, right?
 If you're, if you're rely on that, that somebody is.
 Responding within the next five minutes, you're working in a very different way than if you're no, actually that, you know, it might take four hours until you get a reply from somebody.
 But I think it creates for the person that's not interrupting.
 It creates a lot of space and a lot of.
 As you said, deep work opportunities.
 And so this is really cool.
 So there's the last question Amir that I want to ask you.
-And I think a lot of my listeners want to know is how do we get, job at Doist, right.
+And I think a lot of my listeners want to know is how do we get a job at Doist, right.
 So I think it's one of those companies.
 And I think you've talked about it before that you're getting a lot of applications.
 And so what are some of the things that you're looking for in a potential employee and a person that you would like to have join your team?
-What are some of the skills, the trades personality that you're looking forward, where you think, well, this is actually a good fit for our company.
+What are some of the skills, the traits , the personality that you're looking forward, where you think, well, this is actually a good fit for our company.
 **Amir:** [00:46:39] Yeah.
 I mean, that's a, that's a good question.
 And honestly, I think something that we are very fortunate about as a company is